 You'll also have access to a number of resources including:

 You’ll be assessed through a combination of formative and summative assessments.

-Formative assessments include informal presentations, quizzes and recording field-based research and observations in lab and field notebooks.
+Formative assessments don't count towards your final mark, but offer the opportunity for valuable feedback to help your development throughout the course.
+These include informal presentations, quizzes and recording field-based research and observations in lab and field notebooks.

 Summative assessments contribute towards your final mark.
 They consist of scientific reports and blog posts in which you are expected to demonstrate scholarship and follow academic referencing conventions.

 Whether you're looking to pursue a geological career, support current employment, or evidence continuous professional development, this course offers a strong foundation for any vocational or geological/non-geological career path.